Melibe sp. #1

 Observations and comments:

-1: Perhaps, this species is mimicking the algae (Chrysonephos lewisii?) shown next to it in this photo?
+Note 2: Perhaps, this species is mimicking the alga (Chrysonephos lewisii?) shown next to it in this photo?